 New Exploration Opportunities in Brazil

-The world’s 10th largest producer of oil recently announced the results of its latest production sharing licensing round.
-Most of Brazil’s oil production comes from the prodigious Santos and Campos basins.
+Brazil is the world's 10th largest producer of oil, with most of its production coming from the prodigious Santos and Campos basins.
 But there is a lot more to Brazil and plenty of other exploration targets with considerable potential for those who prefer to stay clear of the presalt fray.

-Over the next three years Brazil’s licensing authority the Agencia Nacional do Petroleo, Gas Natural e Biocombustiveis (ANP) plans to offer more than a million square kilometers of licensing opportunities through multi-phase licensing rounds.
+In 2018, Brazil’s licensing authority the Agencia Nacional do Petroleo, Gas Natural e Biocombustiveis (ANP) announced plans to offer more than a million square kilometers of licensing opportunities through multi-phase licensing rounds over a three-year period.

 Multi-Phase Licensing Carousel